rdiersing1/Projects/Mandelbrot/README.md

 ## How To Install:
 * First download the jar file and be sure to download the config file in the SAME directory as the jar file.
 I made this for fun so I didnt really feel like adding a ton of logic to deal with where the config file was located, so please put it in the same directory.
 * Also create a rsc directory inside of the directory you download the jar to, so that the images have somewhere to go.
-* Same thing goes for the format of the config file, I included some logic to parse it well, however I did not spend to long on it.

 ## How To Use
 * Simply edit the config file paramaters then run "java -jar Mandelbrot.jar".